HLTH12032 - Community Assets and Needs Assessment

 Unit Synopsis

-At a global level, there are rising demands for health care, limited resources and increasing inequalities in health.
-Community health assets and needs assessments have a vital part to play, enabling practitioners, managers and policy-makers to identify those in greatest need; the physical, economic, social and cultural assets available within the community; and to ensure that health care resources are used to maximise health improvement.
+At a global level, there are rising demands for health and social care, limited resources and increasing inequalities in health.
+Community health assets and needs assessments have a vital part to play, enabling practitioners, managers and policymakers to identify those in greatest need; the physical, economic, social and cultural assets available within the community; and to ensure that health care resources are used to maximise health improvement.
 For health promotion practitioners, the ability to conduct a community health assessment is a core skill.
 You will be introduced to the different types of community assets and needs assessments that can be undertaken with local communities.
 You will examine the history and role of community assets and needs assessments and review a range of methods that can be used to implement and evaluate assets and needs assessments in local communities.
 You will have the opportunity to complete a community profile and also undertake a community assets and needs assessment.

 Details